stevewolter/rapidSTORM/docs/index.md

         ```

     * Install rapidstorm: `sudo apt-get install rapidstorm`
-  * **Ubuntu**: Due to a security incident, the Ubuntu repository is currently not available.
-I'm working on it.
+  * **Ubuntu**:
+    * We support the Ubuntu distributions precise, saucy and trusty.
+Follow the instructions for Debian above and
+      replace "debian" with "ubuntu" everywhere.
   * **Source**: Download the source from the [GitHub repository](https://github.com/stevewolter/rapidSTORM) and follow the instructions in the [INSTALL file](https://github.com/stevewolter/rapidSTORM/blob/master/INSTALL).

 # rapidSTORM features